 While a virtual private network (VPN) increases your privacy and security, it can also give you a false sense of security.
 Even with a VPN connection, you’re still susceptible to dangers like malware and hackers, as a VPN doesn’t stop you from visiting malicious websites.

 Just because you have a VPN, it doesn’t mean you’re able to access every streaming service or website.
-Some streaming services block VPN users.
-This could be due to copyright issues, censorship, or advertising contracts.
+Some streaming services block VPN users by blacklisting known VPN IP addresses.
+Popular streaming platforms don't like it when subscribers share passwords or access geo-restricted content for several reasons, including copyright issues, censorship, or advertising contracts.

 If your main goal is to unblock Netflix or another streaming service, take a peek at our guide to the best VPN apps for streaming to see which ones let you watch your favorite shows.